Our Mission

 Hope Braille, LLC History

 Hope Braille was started in 2006 as Amy moved from the position of school transcriber into the private sector so that she could stay home with her son.
-It has been a family owned business ever since then, with Robert joining her in the business in 2012.
-Since then Hope Braille was incorporated as an LLC at the beginning of 2020, to better position it as a company within it’s industry.
+It has been a family owned business ever since then and was incorporated as an LLC at the beginning of 2020, to better position it as a company within it’s industry.
 Hope Braille strives to increase the quality standards of Braille available as well as the level of Literacy within the Blind and Visually Impaired communities.
 We have worked diligently, using a sound knowledge of Braille codes and technology, to create the most efficient process possible in the transcription of print materials to Braille.
 This saves time and therefore lowers the cost of Braille.
 We have enjoyed great success with offering Not To Exceed Quotes to ensure that clients will not go over budget, along with a very high rate of accuracy.
 We are so proud of our rate of accuracy, we even post in on our home page!

 Amy Furman